yndajas/yndajas/README.md

 [repository](https://github.com/yndajas/Workinonit) | [demo](https://www.youtube.com/watch?v=PYwX1QGj6os) | [deployment](http://workinonit.yndajas.co)

 Web app for searching for jobs and keeping track of applications
-- Used Rails with a model-view-controller pattern, JavaScript and SCSS to build a complex app
+- Used Rails with a model-view-controller pattern, JavaScript and Sass to build a complex app
 - Built scrapers using Nokogiri for three different websites to gather data for finding and saving jobs
 - Integrated authentication via email/password with bcrypt, as well as via Facebook, GitHub and Google as OAuth strategies using OmniAuth ~ <i>also on Racqueteer sans OAuth</i>